Consider this scenario:

 4. Monitor your savings progress

-There are many ways you can do this, but handy mobile apps like Digit and Qapital are great no-fuss, user-friendly tools that can make saving easier for you.
+There are many ways you can do this, but handy mobile apps like Cleo and Qapital are great no-fuss, user-friendly tools that can make saving easier for you.
 There are banking and financial apps that basically help you automate your savings and curb your spending.

 A big challenge in saving is making sure that not to touch the money you're tucking away.
 Unfortunately, it's so easy to take out a couple of bills you've supposedly stashed for your emergency fund when it's sitting inside an envelope in your bedside drawer.
 These apps are designed in a way that your emergency savings is accessible but with that extra layer of "inconvenience" so you can't touch it too easily.
 These steps include things like having to log into your account, transfer money to another account, etc., so that you don't want to eal with this unless it's absolutely and completely necessary.